repon-developer/multil-emails-woocommerce/readme.txt

 Yes, attention is given on a staged installation with many other plugins via debug mode.

 = Is the plugin as simple to use as it looks? =
 Yes.
-No other plugin exists that adds an additional custom product code so simply.
+No other plugin exists that adds an additional emails to Woocommerce so easily.

 = Has there ever any compatibility issues? =
 Since it's release, nothing has been noted.

-= Can I rename the Product Code field to another title? = Previously, the function.php required a snippet addition to do so.
-As of version 1.0.6, in the settings panel you will find an option to edit the field title with a limit of 18 characters including spaces.
-Whatever title is entered will change on the user side and admin side and throughout the order process.

 = Is the code in the plugin proven stable? =